JPvRiel/docker-rsyslog/README.md

 Legacy formats/templates can easily be set via [pre-defined rsyslog template names](https://www.rsyslog.com/doc/v8-stable/configuration/templates.html) (i.e. `RSYSLOG_TraditionalForwardFormat` or `RSYSLOG_TraditionalFileFormat`).
 However several additional output templates can be set per output:

-- RFC5424
+- RFC5424:
-  - `TmplRFC5424`
+  - `TmplRFC5424` (same as `RSYSLOG_SyslogProtocol23Format`).
-  - `TmplRFC5424Meta` which appends a extra structured data field with more info about how the message was received
+  - `TmplRFC5424Meta` which appends a extra structured data element fields with more info about how the message was received.
-- JSON output templates
+- JSON output templates:
-  - `TmplRSyslogJSON` is the native rsyslog message object
+  - `TmplRSyslogJSON` is the full native rsyslog message object (might duplicate fields, but also useful to debug with).
-  - `TmplJSON` is a streamlined option
+  - `TmplJSON` is a JSON output option for a subset of common syslog fields and the msg (without syslog header)
-  - `TmplJSONRawMeta` includes meta-data about how the message was received and the raw message
+  - `TmplJSONRawMeta` includes meta-data about how the message was received, and the full raw message (orginal syslog headers).
-  - Optionally convert structured data in RFC5424 into a nested JSON object (or null if not present) with `rsyslog_mmpstrucdata=on`
+  - Optionally convert structured data in RFC5424 into a nested JSON object (or null if not present) with `rsyslog_mmpstrucdata=on`.
+  - Optionally parse JSON message payloads with `rsyslog_mmjsonparse=on` (as a default, usually preceeded by `@cee` cookie).
+    - Use `rsyslog_mmjsonparse_without_cee=on` to try parse messages as JSON without the cookie.
 - A raw template `RawMsg` can be useful to bypass most rsyslog parsing and simply relay that data as is.
   - One might also then skip parsing with `parser="rsyslog.pmnull"` for a given ruleset.
   - Note that some network devices and solaris don't provide syslog header names so the orginal log source identity can end up being lost).